COMMUNITY OUTREACH PROGRAM

 We recognize the social and economic impact that COVID-19 continues to have on all nonprofit organizations throughout our state.
 We believe it is imperative that our charitable funds be designated in support of Rhode Islanders most in need.

-BankNewport’s commitment to Rhode Island nonprofits and the small business community remains a priority in our efforts to provide expedient funds.
-Best wishes to you in the coming weeks and months, as together we stay safe and healthy, with a positive outlook for our future.
+BankNewport’s commitment to Rhode Island’s nonprofits and communities remains our priority.
+Best wishes in the coming weeks and months, as together we stay safe and healthy, with a positive outlook for our future.

 Sponsorship and Grant Guidelines & Applications

 We encourage you to thoroughly review the following guidelines and submission time frame for the respective Sponsorship committee before starting the application process.
 Please be prepared to complete the application and upload the required documents in one session, as you will not be able to save in-progress applications.

 BankNewport Sponsorships are generally limited to nonprofit organizations that have a bank and/or insurance relationship with us.
 BankNewport does not ordinarily contribute to: